icall-3/news-website/docs/SRS.md

 ## 3. System Features and Requirements

-### 3.1 Functional Requirements

 - The main page displays the general news
-- The left sidebar is a navigation bar for browsing different news categories, such as Business, Entertainment, Health, Science, Sports and Technology
+- The left sidebar is a navigation bar for browsing different news categories, such as Business, Entertainment, Healthcare, Science, Sports and Technology
 - The search bar is used to find the desired titles
 - The user can read the whole article by clicking the title; this action will redirect the user to the main article of the news

+### 3.1 Functional Requirements

+#### User stories

+_As a user I can browse through different news categories and I can read a brief description of the article, as well as its source, and if I want to read more, I can simply click the title of the article and I will be redirected to the orginal article._

 ### 3.2 External Interface Requirements